cjolowicz/blog/content/posts/hypermodern-python-06-ci-cd.md

     session.run("codecov", *session.posargs)
 ```

-Next, grant GitHub Actions access to upload to Codecov.
-On Codecov, copy the
+Next, grant GitHub Actions access to upload to Codecov:

-*Repository Upload Token* from the settings page of your repository.
-On GitHub,
+1. On Codecov, copy the *Repository Upload Token* from the settings page of your
+   repository.
-go to the settings page of your repository, and add a secret named
+2. On GitHub, go to the settings page of your repository, and add a secret named
    `CODECOV_TOKEN` with the token you copied.

 Invoke the session from the GitHub Actions workflow, providing the
 `CODECOV_TOKEN` secret as an environment variable: